johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Props:**
   - `children`: The content of the button (e.g., text).
   - `onClick`: A function to be called when the button is clicked.
   - `className`: Optional CSS class names for additional styling.
+Includes focus styles.

 - **Usage:**